SharePoint/sp-dev-docs/docs/general-development/keyword-query-language-kql-syntax-reference.md

 # Keyword Query Language (KQL) syntax reference
-Learn to construct KQL queries for Search in SharePoint 2013.
+Learn to construct KQL queries for Search in SharePoint.
 This syntax reference describes KQL query elements and how to use property restrictions and operators in KQL queries.
 ## Elements of a KQL query
 <a name="SP15KQL_elements"> </a>